 In the MATE3 system display, the selectable options are DoD Volts and DoD Amps.
-Any time the batteries exceed the DoD Volts setting, the Radian will send power from the batteries to the loads.
-As the battery voltage decreases to the DoD Volts setting, the inverter will reduce the rate of flow toward zero.
+The inverter sends battery power to the loads when the batteries exceed the DoD Volts setting by 0.8 Vdc.
+As the battery voltage decreases to DoD Volts, the inverter reduces the current toward zero.
 It will maintain the batteries at this setting.